 - In general, RateMyProfessor.com is correct.
 Professors who usually get good scores will always be good professors, and those with predominantly bad scores will, in general, be pretty

 - I checked out 3 graduate profs, and practically all comments on RMP proved to be accurate, even in detail.
-Normally, the random opinions of ten anonymous people mean nothing specifically, but I have to admit that the consensus was accurate.
+Normally, the random opinions often anonymous people mean nothing specific, but I have to admit that the consensus was accurate.

 - Whenever I can choose between professors, I look up RMP, and I give ratings too!
 For me visiting a review site always helps.
 Things will generally skew somewhat to malcontents, but if students gave a professor negative comments, they will be mediocre at best.
 And don’t forget that some students can be pretty mean and juvenile.